 There are a lot of things to consider when you start with mixing.
-If you are not a big fan of the professional advice and you would rather hear more practical stuff on how to get cleaner, louder & more transparent mixes by using various techniques, keep reading.
+If you are not a big fan of professional advice and you would rather hear more practical stuff on how to get cleaner, louder & more transparent mixes by using various techniques, keep reading.

 1. How can I improve my mix?

 The goal here is to know how to mix individual instruments, as that is the primary key to improving your mix.
-No plugin will make your sound better by pushing the one button.
+No plugin will make your sound better by pushing one button.
 It’s about small steps and corrections.
 You have to know where to make these tweaks to hear the difference.
 As I mentioned in our previous posts, a great approach is to start with a single sound and make it perfect.
 Make sure that you will use the sound you are working on and that you won’t remove it later down the line.)